awabwdbashry-sketch/air-draw/README.md

 numpy
 ```

-A working webcam is also required.

 ---

-## Usage
+## ▶️ Usage

-After installing the dependencies, run:
+After installing all required dependencies, run the main application:

 ```bash
 python air_draw.py
 ```

-The application will start the webcam and begin detecting the user's hand.
+The webcam will start and the application will begin detecting the user's hand.

+Once the camera is running:

+1. ✋ Place your hand in front of the webcam.
-Move your index finger in front of the camera to draw on the virtual canvas.
+2. ☝️ Use your index finger to control the drawing.

-Use the color toolbar to select the desired drawing color.
+3. 🎨 Use the color toolbar to select a color.
+4. 🖌️ Move your finger to create the drawing on the screen.

 ---

-## Project Structure
+## 📁 Project Structure

 ```text
 air-draw/